grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 </CodeGroup>

-You can find more specific threshold examples on the [Counter](/javascript-api/k6-metrics/counter#counter-usage-in-thresholds), [Gauge](/javascript-api/k6-metrics/gauge#gauge-usage-in-thresholds), [Trend](/javascript-api/k6-metrics/trend#trend-usage-in-thresholds) and [Rate](/javascript-api/k6-metrics/rate#rate-usage-in-thresholds) pages.

 ## Threshold Syntax

-A threshold requires at least one `threshold_expression` to be defined:
+To use a threshold, you must define at least one `threshold_expression`:

 <CodeGroup labels={["threshold-options.js"]} lineNumbers={[true]}>